Geometric perspective on Nichols algebras

 In \cite{AS10,AS00} Andruskiewitsch and Schneider studied both the Hopf algebra $R$ and the dual Hopf algebra $R^*$, proved that finite dimensionality implies that certain relations among the elements of these Hopf algebras must hold, and concluded that both $R$ and $R^*$ are generated by primitive elements.
 This means that the algebra $R$ is in fact the \textit{Nichols algebra} $\B(V)$ where $V=\Pp(R)$ is the set of primitive elements in $R$.

-Andruskiewitsch and Schneider then also address the questions of the reconstruction of the original algebra $A$ out of $A_{gr}$, and for what objects $V$ of $\GGYD$ the algebra $\B(V)$ is finite dimensional.
+Andruskiewitsch and Schneider then also address the questions of the reconstruction of the original algebra $H$ out of $\text{gr}H$, and for what objects $V$ of $\GGYD$ the algebra $\B(V)$ is finite dimensional.
 The key-point in proving that any finite dimensional pointed Hopf algebra is generated by group-like elements and skew-primitives is to prove that all Hopf algebras $R$ in $\GGYD$ arising from the above construction are Nichols algebras.

 In this paper we study a more general problem by using a different, geometric, method.
 Instead of looking at the category $\GGYD$ we look at a general braided fusion category $\C$.
 For every object $B$ in $\C$ we will construct an affine variety $X_B$, whose points represent the structure constants of connected coconnected Hopf algebras (these notations will be explained in Sections \ref{sec:preliminaries} and \ref{sec:variety}).
 The group $\Ga_B:=\Aut_{\C}(B)$ acts on $X_B$, and the orbits correspond to isomorphism types of Hopf algebras.
 We will prove the following: \begin{theorem} Let $R$ be a connected coconnected finite dimensional Hopf algebra in $\C$ such that $R\cong B$ as objects of $\C$.
 The orbit $\Ow_R$ of $R\in X_B$ is closed if and only if the algebra $R$ is isomorphic to a Nichols algebras.
-In particular, all the orbits of $\Ga_B$ in $X_B$ are closed if and only if all the connected and coconnected Hopf algebras in $\C$ which are isomorphic to $B$ as objects of $\C$ are Nichols algebras. \end{theorem} If $R_1$ and $R_2$ are two algebras in $X_B$, we say that $R_1$ \emph{specializes} to $R_2$ if $\Ow_{R_2}\subseteq \overline{\Ow_{R_1}}$.
+In particular, all the orbits of $\Ga_B$ in $X_B$ are closed if and only if all the connected and coconnected Hopf algebras in $\C$ that are isomorphic to $B$ as objects of $\C$ are Nichols algebras. \end{theorem} If $R_1$ and $R_2$ are two algebras in $X_B$, we say that $R_1$ \emph{specializes} to $R_2$ if $\Ow_{R_2}\subseteq \overline{\Ow_{R_1}}$.
 We also say in this case that $R_1$ is a \emph{deformation} of $R_2$.
+It is known that, for the action of an algebraic group on an affine variety, every orbit contains a closed orbit in its closure.
 The theorem above thus implies that every algebra in $X_B$ is a deformation of a Nichols algebra.

 We thus focus our attention on studying deformations of finite dimensional Nichols algebras $\B(V)$, as such deformations are the possible obstructions to the generation by skew-primitives and the coradical (see Theorem \ref{thm:main2}). \begin{definition} The Hopf algebra $R\in X_B$ is called rigid if $R\in \overline{\Ow_{R'}}$ for some $R'\in X_B$ implies that $R\cong R'$. \end{definition} The ultimate goal will thus be to prove that $\B(V)$ is rigid whenever it is finite dimensional, as this will imply that all the algebras in $X_B$ are Nichols algebras and are therefore generated by primitive elements.
 We will prove the following result: \begin{theorem} Assume that $V$ is simple in $\C$ and that $\B(V)$ is finite dimensional.
 Then $\B(V)$ is rigid. \end{theorem}